airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 down into smaller pieces until you get to the primitive functions, or incrementally building functions on top of primitives until you get the large picture in focus.
-In assembly language, the primitives are usually the same thing as the system callssystem calls, even though system calls aren\'t true functions as we will talk about in this chapter.
+In assembly language, the primitives are usually the same thing as the system calls, even though system calls aren\'t true functions as we will talk about in this chapter.

-How Functions Work {#howfunctionswork}
+How Functions Work
 ------------------

 Functions are composed of several different pieces:

 Function name:

-:   A function\'s name is a symbolsymbol that represents the address
+:   A function\'s name is a symbol that represents the address
     where the function\'s code starts.
 In assembly language, the symbol is defined by typing the function\'s name as a label before the function\'s code.
-This is just like labelslabels you have used for jumping.
+This is just like labels you have used for jumping.

 Function parameters:

-:   A function\'s parametersparameters are the data items that are
+:   A function\'s parameters are the data items that are
     explicitly given to the function for processing.
 For example, in mathematics, there is a sine function.
 If you were to ask a computer to find the sine of 2, sine would be the function\'s name, and 2 would be the parameter.
-Some functions have many parameters, others have none.[^1]
+Some functions have many parameters, others have none.[^4-1]

 Local variables:

-:   Local variableslocal variables are data storage that a function uses
+:   Local variables are data storage that a function uses
     while processing that is thrown away when it returns.
 It\'s kind of like a scratch pad of paper.
 Functions get a new piece of paper every time they are activated, and they have to throw it away when